Mariam-Hegazy-55/Docker-App-Deployment-on-AWS-using-Ansible-Terraform/README.md

 After successful deployment:

 - 🌍 **Web Access:**
-  Access the web application using the public IP address of the EC2 instance provided in the Terraform output
+  Access the web application using the public IP address of the EC2 instance

 Example: